This article first appeared in Village magazine, July/August 2022 edition.

 So for those who have been predicting that computers will eventually replace journalists, the question is not how long it will take for the magic pixies to get better?
 The question is why the magic pixies already looks like a convincing – if sometimes eccentric – opinion piece a lot of the time?

 There’s no doubt our magic pixie intelligence can generate an impressively wordsome text, the “content” beloved of Silicon Valley founders and influencers.

 For all that, the magic pixies don’t seem capable of coming up with a genuine insight.
 Our Martian advocate above can come up with some pseudo-positions that sound convincingly like Fine Gael or Sinn Féin.
 It is in fact, built well enough to blindly find Fine Gael looking at economic goals framed in the entrepreneurial jargon of innovation and ambition, while Sinn Féin are concentrating on national self-sufficiency and economic security.

-In the end, our magic pixie is a mimic, no more capable of fresh insight than those whose opinions it logs in its language banks, and just like the many well-heeled columnists it might see to replace, eventually it will find itself stuck in a repetitive rut.
-Pixies may generate words and sentences, maybe even be the bones of a good article with (surprisingly light) editing, but it’s never going to generate insight.
+In the end, our magic pixie is a mimic, no more capable of fresh insight than those whose opinions it logs in its language banks, and just like the many well-heeled columnists it might seek to replace, eventually it will find itself stuck in a repetitive rut.
+Our pixie may generate words and sentences, maybe even the bones of a good article with (surprisingly light) editing, but it’s never going to generate insight.
 It’s a conventional wisdom engine, parroting the mediocrity of the crowd consensus.

 There is no one definitive answer to this question.
 However, the news from the current media landscape is quite simple.
 There is a lot of power that can move around.
 There is also the threat of disruption to editorial standards with the rise of social media and online news outlets, as people are getting their news from a variety of sources, which may not always include traditional newspapers and broadcasters.
 And if there are no traditional media outlets, then this could have a knock-on effect on the quality of journalism in Ireland.